baile320/ctfs/leviathan/README.md

 drwxr-xr-x  3 root       root       4.0K Aug 26  2019 .
 ```

-I took a look in `.profile`, `.bashrc`, `.bash_logout` and didn't see anything that stood out. `.backup` looks suspicious though.
+If we take a look in `.profile`, `.bashrc`, `.bash_logout`, we don't really see anything that stands out. `.backup` looks suspicious though.
 Inside that hidden directory, it has 1 file, `bookmarks.html` which is absolutely full of junk.
-Going out on a limb, I'm gonna `cat bookmarks.html | grep leviathan` and hope for the best.
-Lo and behold, I am rewarded with the following:
+Let's go out on a limb and try `cat bookmarks.html | grep leviathan` and hope for the best.
+Lo and behold, we are rewarded with the following:

 ```
 <DT><A HREF="http://leviathan.labs.overthewire.org/passwordus.html | This will be fixed later, the password for leviathan1 is rioGegei8m" ADD_DATE="1155384634" LAST_CHARSET="ISO-8859-1" ID="rdf:#$2wIU71">password to leviathan1</A>